lewie9021/appdriver-docs/docs/api/device/isPortrait.md

 ## Examples

-Check if the device is in a portrait orientation.
+Check if the device is in a portrait orientation:

 ```javascript
 const { device, expect } = require("appdriver");